 In the 1980s, he served as Chairman of the independent committee overseeing the Page-Williams mine in Ontario’s Hemlo Camp until an ownership dispute was settled by the courts.
 Highly regarded as an expert witness, in 1997 he led an investigation of the Busang project in Indonesia, touted by Bre-X Minerals as the single largest gold deposit discovered in human history.
 Strathcona’s audit proved conclusively that Busang was a fraud, with placer gold introduced into core samples after drilling.
 Regulators and the industry responded by establishing rigorous new guidelines governing public disclosure of technical information.

-Farquharson has served the mining industry as a distinguished lecturer, a director of many public mining companies and a pioneering advocate of policies to ensure that mining benefits flow to indigenous peoples.
-Since 1992, he has been Chairman and a primary supporter of the Canadian Mineral Industry Education Foundation, the largest provider of university scholarships to those entering the mining industry in Canada.
-In recent years Farquharson has also become a significant contributor to the Anna-Liisa Farquharson Chair in Kidney Cancer at the Princess Margaret Hospital in Toronto.
+Farquharson served the mining industry as a distinguished lecturer, a director of many public mining companies and a pioneering advocate of policies to ensure that mining benefits flow to indigenous peoples.
+In 1992, he became Chairman and a primary supporter of the Canadian Mineral Industry Education Foundation, the largest provider of university scholarships to those entering the mining industry in Canada.
+In his later years Farquharson also became a significant contributor to the Anna-Liisa Farquharson Chair in Kidney Cancer at the Princess Margaret Hospital in Toronto.